Lloyds Banking Group sells UK commercial real estate loan portfolio

-LONDON Lloyds Banking Group has sold a portfolio of UK commercial real estate loans to Promontoria Holding, an affiliate of Cerberus Global Investors, for 352 million pounds ($589.72 million).
+LONDON Lloyds Banking Group (LLOY.L) has sold a portfolio of UK commercial real estate loans to Promontoria Holding, an affiliate of Cerberus Global Investors, for 352 million pounds.

 In a statement on Thursday, the bank said the transaction, which it expects to complete in the second half of 2014, involves assets of 536 million pounds which generated a 17 million pounds loss in 2013.